dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Cloud Fluidity

-A future InterCloud is described in (Bernstein, Ludvigson, Sankar, Diamond, & Morrow, 2009), (D. Bernstein, 2010), (Y. Demchenko, 2012) as well in a notable online conversation where James Urquhart, Cisco’s Cloud Programs and Communications Manager, clearly outlined the genesis and progression of it from singular and multi-cloud ecosystem we see today.
+*This might be better moved before the use cases?* A future InterCloud is described in (Bernstein, Ludvigson, Sankar, Diamond, & Morrow, 2009), (D. Bernstein, 2010), (Y. Demchenko, 2012) as well in a notable online conversation where James Urquhart, Cisco’s Cloud Programs and Communications Manager, clearly outlined the genesis and progression of it from singular and multi-cloud ecosystem we see today.
 The concept of the InterCloud is based on the proliferation and continued growth of public clouds ranging from IaaS, PaaS and up to SaaS.
 The ecosystem of these cloud service providers include the popular Amazon EC2, Google App Engine, CloudFoundry, OpenShift, Rackspace, Heroku and CloudSigma.

 Within the high variety of service providers in this InterCloud concept, it becomes crucial that Service can be relocated/adapted.
 In the vision of the FluidCloud framework, the hosting cloud provider of your service is not a concern anymore given that the service can be fluidly (easily, on-demand and dynamically) relocated between providers.